Cheesy, baked cheese straws are a delicious swap for regular breadsticks and super easy to bake with puff pastry and cheese.

 I mean who doesn’t love a hot lunch of twisted cheesy, flaky pastry baked to perfection and dunked in hot thermos soup for lunch?
 This is one recipe your family will request again and again!

-Check out our top 5 Thermos Containers if you are looking for a container to send some hot soup along with these baked cheese twists.
+If you are looking for a container to send some hot soup along with these baked cheese twists, check out our top 5 thermos containers in this post.

-What will you serve with your Cheese Straws first?
+What will you serve with your Cheese Straws?

 Cheese Straws Recipe